 Our program is not a traditional contract program in that we engage in activities that are not captured in Avatar but are part of the comprehensive, integrated experience and approach to service that is the mission of our partnership.
-We engage in connecting with parents, connecting with school staff and making multiple attempts to engage families in order to obtain consent for treatment.
 We also spend time providing linkage and consultation to these stakeholders.
 We actually view the stated number in this report as a substantial underestimate of youth served as we impact many more youth on each campus through support, education, and training directly and indirectly through school personnel.
 Although a subset of these youth never rise to the level of a formal referral, or are referred and not eligible under medical necessity, a significant amount of staff time is allocated to the behind the scenes linkage and support to ensure that they are connected to the resources they need.
 The number reported here only reflects the number of youth referred and receiving services.
-As we did last year, we are counting the 2788 unduplicated youth for purposes of calculating cost as it is a more accurate representation of youth served by all program staff.
+As we did last year, we are counting the 3972 unduplicated youth for purposes of calculating cost as it is a more accurate representation of youth served by all program staff.